-More Robust Information Networks Boost Self-Control As Brains Mature
+As Brains Mature, More Robust Information Networks Boost Self-Control

 The team found two important changes.
 One was that the highways tend to cluster in "modules" of the brain that perform specialized functions, like impulse control.
 The effect is like building more roads to move traffic inside a city.

-At the same time, though, the connections between these specialized modules get stronger, which is a bit like adding lanes the interstates that let people get from one city to another.
+At the same time, though, the connections between these specialized modules get stronger, which is a bit like adding lanes to the interstates that let people get from one city to another.

 The result of these changes is a brain network in which information flows more efficiently, both within specialized areas and also between areas.
 And this speedy network is really important when it comes to executive functions like impulse control, Bassett says.